Unable to choose between subscription billing and recurring billing?

 - Variable Recurring Billing: In this model, the amount to be charged will be usage-based and so vary with each billing cycle.

 The majority of subscription businesses fall under the recurring billing system, namely, Dropbox (saas industry), Practo (health & fitness sector), and Udemy (education and e-learning industry).

 You may have till now noted several similarities between the two structures and figured out the differences meanwhile.

 No more guessing.
 The below section on subscription billing vs recurring billing will give you a clear idea of the differences.
 Let’s dive in right away.

-Subscription Billing Vs Recurring Billing: Mapping the 3 Differences Based on Pricing Plans
+Subscription Billing Vs Recurring Billing: Mapping the 3 Differences Based on Multiple Pricing Plans

 |S.No||Recurring Billing||Subscription Billing|